simonplhak/copas/README.md

 - Make a checkpoint to restore the game if necessary
 - Display the status (green/red) of current services
 - Share files for all agents (initially as read-only access)
+- Every user(including master) at the start of the game chooses which image he wants and `copas` will pull it from docker hub and run it. `copas` may pull more docker images if necessary(needed services).

 ### Master: